iyadadalan/iTaleem_CaseStudy/README.md

     9. [Potential XSS](#xss)
     10. [Information Disclosure](#inf)

+## <a name="desc"/> Case Study Description
+We have been assigned the e-learning platform for IIUM, iTaleem located at https://italeemc.iium.edu.my/.
+The purpose of this case study to identify, evaluate and prevent the security vulnerabilities that are found within the web application.
+We will be using the OWASP ZAP scanning tool to aid us in the investigation using both the automated and manual scanning feature.

+We will mainly be focusing on automated scan due to the large amount of webpages the site has. <br>

 ## <a name="obsv"/>Observation Results

 ### <a name="serv"/>a.
 Server OS and Server Side-Scripting
 #### Identify:
+     -

 #### Evaluate: